LuxMiranda/luxmiranda.github.io/c_recipes.md

 ---

-### Dangerous Cookies
+### Secret Shea Chocolate Chip Cookies

-My go-to chocolate chip cookies!
-You're bound to receive some of these if I like you enough.
-They are dangerous because they only take 20 minutes to make.
-Please bake responsibly.
+Equal parts witchcraft, scientific research, and trial and error have gone into perfecting my cookie recipe.
+Only the brave will dare to attempt summoning these perfectly soft, chewy, plant-based cookies; Few are they who shall know their supernaturally anti-hypercholesterolemic yet unsacrificing deliciousness.

-**Makes**: About 18 cookies
+**Makes**: A little more than 12 cookies

 **Ingredients**:

-* 56 g (0.25 cup) vegan butter
+* 56 g unrefined shea butter
 * 85 g (0.5 cup) brown sugar
 * 43 g (0.25 cup) cane sugar
 * 15 mL (1 Tbsp) flax seed meal / ground flax seed
 * 30 mL (2 Tbsp) water
 * 10 mL (2 tsp) vanilla extract
-* 180 g (1.5 cups) all-purpose flour
+* 180 g (1.5 cups) whole-wheat flour
 * 2.5 mL (0.5 tsp) baking soda
 * 2 mL (0.25 tsp) salt
-* 175 g (1 cup) vegan chocolate chips
+* 175 g (1 cup) vegan chocolate chunks

 **Directions**:
-1. Preheat oven to 180°C (350°F)
-2. Combine water and flax seed well.
+1. Combine water and flax seed well.
 Then, store in a freezer or fridge.
 This makes a flax egg!
 Combining can be accomplished through whisking with a fork in a bowl or, my preferred method, shaking together in a glass jar.
-3. In a large cooking bowl, combine butter and oil until relatively homogeneous.
+2. Preheat oven to 180°C (350°F)
+3. Melt the shea butter using your preferred method, and add it to a large cooking bowl.
 4. Add in the brown and cane sugar.
-Combine until homogeneous.
+Whisk until homogeneous.
-5. In a separate bowl, sift together the flour, baking soda, and salt.
+5. In a separate bowl (or very , sift together the flour, baking soda, and salt.
 6. Remove the flax egg from its cold place.
 Add it to the oil and sugar bowl along with the vanilla extract.
 Combine until homogeneous.
 7. Combine the dry and wet ingredients until homogenous.
 8. Fold in the chocolate chips.
 9. Form into cookie shapes and place onto a baking sheet lined with parchment paper.
 10. Bake for 10 minutes.
 They won't seem done right when they come out, but trust me; It's easy to overcook this recipe!
-The cookies will firm up once they're allowed to cool, leaving you with a nice fluffy but chewy texture. :)
+The cookies will firm up once they're allowed to cool, leaving you with a nice fluffy but chewy textur
 11. Don't eat too many!
+Or too few!
+Eat just the right amount :)

 ---